ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   not only the wrapper did the mouse drop but also the chocolate with a nibbled top

-  The next day the mystery was finally solved there was no doubt, with such tiny teeth a little mouse was eating the Christmas tree treats.
+  The mystery was finally solved there was no doubt, with such tiny teeth a little mouse was eating the Christmas tree treats.